Find a centre near you... FIND HELP EMAIL US

 Hamilton

-Andrea is a mother of two living in Hamilton with her wife, their 3 dogs, 3 birds, cat and fish.
+Andrea is a mother of two living in Hamilton with her wife, their 3 dogs, 3 birds, a cat, and a fish.
 She is raising a youth with complex special needs and mental health concerns, which motivates her to share emotional and practical supports with others in similar situations.
 Andrea offers her unique perspective and experience to provide hope and empowerment to those struggling to navigate various systems in the Hamilton area.

 Kenora/Rainy River